kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 seconds.
 When the operation is done, switch back to the terminal you executed `watch` in and press Ctrl+c.

-Once every dd operation has completed, we can proceed on to the actual installation.
+Once every dd operation has completed, you can proceed on to the actual installation.
 I find that the easiest way to clean up the installation environment of the containers is to simply reboot.

 ### Planning Your Disk Layout
-Now we have to decide how exactly to layout the partitions and drives.
+Now you have to decide how exactly to layout the partitions and drives.
-In every case we will need a boot partition (as , however depending on your needs and the number of disks in your system, there a few considerations to be had.
+In every case you will need a boot partition.
+Depending on your needs and the number of disks in your system, there a few considerations to be had.
 With one disk, the only partitioning considerations are whether or not you would like a swap partition (note: hibernate will not be possible with btrfs and dm-crypt) and/or additional free space for other operating systems.
-With two or more disks, you can utilize the built in RAID features of BTRFS.
+With two or more disks, you can utilize the built in RAID features of Btrfs.
 There are three options for btrfs raid:

 1. RAID 0 - Data is striped, or distributed across all disks.